John-Osmena/CPE106L-B2_Group7_MP/README.md

 # CPE106L-B2_Group7_MP
 Members:
-  Carlos ANdrei Magahis
+  Carlos ANdrei Magahis,
-  Mark Simons
+  Mark Simons,
-  Darryl Angelo Narvaez
+  Darryl Angelo Narvaez,
-  John Dnaiel M Osmeña
+  John Dnaiel M Osmeña.

 The program is a similar song searcher application that searchers a open source spotify song database for the list songs and song statistics.
 Click the login button if you have an existing account or click the sign up button if you are a new user.